JuanTech-cyber/Cleaner/README.md

                (OR)
 --Enter number 2 to exit the program

-//If you like the program considere buy me a coffe//
+//If you like the program consider supporting my work//

 ** Bitcoin addresses: bc1q2hylnpdczhgkrxx0nwtcpkeadjxz2xasxmss9 **